 The Independent Broadcasting Authority shall promote a pluralistic broadcasting industry in Zambia through fair, transparent and effective regulation.

-To be an effective and efficient regulator that ensures a pluralistic, diverse and ethical broadcasting industry in Zambia.
+An effective and efficient regulator that ensures a quality and professional broadcasting industry in Zambia.

 Radio and Television Stations Statistics